 Street Food in the Czech Republic

 Sausages (klobásy, in Czech) are on every corner in the Czech Republic.
 Similar to hot dog stands in most major metropolitan cities in the United States.
-Sausage stands are very popular in the Czech Republic.
+Sausage stands are very popular in Prague.
 I kinda consider myself a sausage connoisseur and OMG these were the best sausages I have ever eaten.

 These stands are great for tourist who have been out drinking beer all night and is need of a late night snack to soak up the alcohol.
 There are a variety of sausages based on the type of meat and seasoning you prefer, but the sausages are typically served up on white buns with every topping you can think of from — ketchup, hot sauce, sauerkraut, and mustard.

 There’s no better way to feel like a local than by grabbing a bite to eat at the nearest sausage stand.

 5. Pastry (TRDELNÍK)